 Financial Aid Reset

-Students who are changing their major or course of student from an academic program to a technical program, or a technical program to an academic program, and who does not meet SAP, may appeal to have their program reset to be able to received financial aid.
+Students who are changing their major or course of study and who does not meet SAP, may appeal to have their program reset to be able to receive financial aid.
 Academic history prior to the reset is not considered when determining financial aid eligibility.
 This reset is allowed one time only at RPCC and must be approved by the Appeals Committee.

 Any student may appeal the loss of eligibility for federal Title IV funds if the student believes the loss of eligibility occurred due to mitigating or extenuating circumstances.
 Mitigating or extenuating circumstances include personal injury, illness, death of a family member, natural disasters, etc. If the student believes that extenuating circumstances (such as illness, death in the family, etc.) have affected the student's academic performance, the student may complete a SAP appeal request form and submit a letter with documentation of the circumstances to the Office of Financial Aid.
 All appeals will be reviewed by the Appeals Committee.
 Appeals not accompanied by documentation will be denied.